DahirAB/IdeaBoard/readme.md

 IdeaBoard App

-This is a fullstack application for Posting Ideas.
+This is a fullstack application for posting public ideas.

 This app includes a Node.js/Express REST API that uses MongoDB for a database.
 The client-side is built with Webpack.